michaelm-503/michaelm-503.github.io/README.md

 [GitHub](https://github.com/michaelm-503/customer-segmentation)

 This project applies unsupervised learning and exploratory analysis to segment customers for a wholesale food and supply distributor operating in Portugal.
 Using annual spending data across product categories, along with channel (HoReCa vs. Retail) and regional indicators, the goal is to uncover meaningful customer segments and translate those patterns into actionable business insights.

+Rather than treating clustering as a purely technical exercise, this analysis emphasizes:
+- Understanding the business context behind the data
+- Evaluating multiple clustering approaches and their limitations
+- Iteratively refining features to balance model stability, interpretability, and usefulness
+- Connecting data-driven segments to practical strategies for growth, retention, and operations

 <img src="/assets/clustering.png" width="400">